data-futurists/damp-and-mould-standards-concept/guidance/Introducing Awaab's Law data model.md

 The Awaab's Law data model allows you to record, track and respond to health and safety issues caused by damp and mould in social-rented homes.

-It structures the way data is stored and validated, and it includes some embedded standards such as code lists and binary checks.
+It structures the way data is stored and validated, and it includes some embedded standards such as code lists.

 ## It brings together key pieces of information to help you meet the requirements of Awaab’s Law